bandara-scj/EcoNav/README.md

 ## 🧪 Reproducible Testing Instructions

-To help judges easily evaluate EcoNavigator, follow these steps to test the core multimodal and agentic features locally.
+To help evaluate EcoNavigator, follow these steps to test the core multimodal and agentic features locally.

 ### 1. Complete Environment Setup
 In addition to the Gemini API key, EcoNavigator integrates with external travel APIs.
 Ensure your `.env.local` file contains the following: